praveenksekaran/StudyofAI/CreatingLora.md

 #### Step 3 : Watch the Logs
 - Go to home.
 Open a "Terminal" from Launcher panel
-- Copy path of Khoya_logs.log from left navigation
+- Copy path of Khoya_logs.log from left navigation. (watch you terminal path and provide relative path of the log)
 ```bash
 #path copied from earlier step
 tail -f kohya_logs.log